How to Explore Florence on a Budget

 Outdoor Markets in Florence

 If you have visited other parts of Italy, you know how popular local markets are.
 Outdoor markets are a part of Italian life and culture, where locals buy fresh fruits, cheese, charming antiques, homemade soap, and practical housewares.
-Personally, I stay away from markets because they are busy and crowded, but you should experience them at least once.

 Check out the markets behind the Basilica of San Lorenzo – and don’t forget to haggle so it will be a budget-friendly activity in Florence.